Why Should I Talk to an Injury Lawyer Before the Insurance Adjuster?

 If you or someone you love was injured in an accident, it is important to speak to a qualified injury lawyer before communicating with the insurance companies.
 Having legal representation on your side could make a significant difference in whether you are able to secure a fair settlement for your claim.

-Below, our lawyers at Lynch Law Firm provide some helpful advice about why you should refrain from saying anything to an insurance adjuster until legal help is sought.
+Below, our lawyers at Lynch Law Firm, PC provide some helpful advice about why you should refrain from saying anything to an insurance adjuster until legal help is sought.
 We are prepared to discuss your situation in a free case review.
 We charge zero fees upfront and only get paid if we secure compensation for you.

 Steps to Take After Sustaining an Injury